Axel Springer: Opposition to Brandt and Ostpolitik

 Springer maintained a position, not itself welcome on the conservative right, that Germans had themselves to blame for their country's division: "What Germany did under Hitler was terrible, and we were destined to suffer for it".
-But noting that "the people in the other part of Germany were no more guilty than those of us over here", he insisted that they deserved "same kind of chance" at rehabilitation that democratic and market freedoms had allowed their compatriots in the west.
+But noting that "the people in the other part of Germany were no more guilty than those of us over here", he insisted that they deserved the "same kind of chance" at rehabilitation that democratic and market freedoms had allowed their compatriots in the west.
 On that basis, he refused any recognition that might "normalise" the East German SED regime.
 When the Wall went up in Berlin in 1961, Springer built his 22-storey headquarters flush up against it in the centre of the city, so that every day it might look over, and be seen from, what his writers regularly referred to as the Soviet Occupation Zone (German: Sowjetische Besatzungszone or SBZ).
-While dissenters, such as Sebastian Haffner concluded that there was now no alternative to formal recognition, Springer was unyielding.
+While dissenters, such as Sebastian Haffner, concluded that there was now no alternative to formal recognition, Springer was unyielding.
 He condemned the accommodationist Ostpolitik pursued from 1969 by Brandt.

 Springer's hostility to the SED regime was reciprocated.
 Over the course of two years from 1968 to 1970, GDR state television aired a lavishly produced 10-hour miniseries, Ich – Axel Cäsar Springer, depicting the media magnate as the puppet of a secretive, post-war Nazi cabal.
 At the same time, the East Germans were so impressed by the seeming power of Bild that between 1957 and 1973 they attempted, with different tabloid formats, to sell their own their NEUE Bild Zeitung to West Germans crossing the border.

 Springer's efforts, which his writers may have understood as a general means of discrediting the Social Democrats, were unavailing.
 Blue-collar workers who formed the core of Bild's now declining readership (down 800,000 by 1972) voted for Brandt regardless.
 Significantly Springer, who had always cited the "poll" at the newspaper and magazine kiosk (Abstimmung am Kiosk) as the ultimate justification for his journalism, no matter how controversial, proved willing to adjust.
 He moved, or parted company with, those in his employ who had been attacking Brandt from ever more extreme right-wing positions.
 Among these were, Peter Boenisch, chief editor at Bild; and Welt am Sonntag columnist Willi Schlamm (a former Austrian Communist) and an American John Bircher.
 Once it was clear that the Christian Democrats would not reverse course on recognition, Bild did begin, albeit in quotation marks, to refer to East Germany as the GDR (the German Democratic Republic).

 From August 1971 Günter Prinz, Boenisch's successor at Bild, restored the paper's circulation by returning to a less politically charged "mix of sex, facts und fiction".